Leaflet/Leaflet/docs/examples/geojson/index.md

 <p>According to <a href="https://tools.ietf.org/html/rfc7946">GeoJSON Specification (RFC 7946)</a>:</p>

 <blockquote>GeoJSON is a format for encoding a variety of geographic data structures […].
 A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).
-GeoJSON supports the following geometry types: Point LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.
+GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.
 Features in GeoJSON contain a Geometry object and additional properties, and a FeatureCollection contains a list of Features.</blockquote>

 <p>Leaflet supports all of the GeoJSON types above, but <a href="https://tools.ietf.org/html/rfc7946#section-3.2">Features</a> and <a href="https://tools.ietf.org/html/rfc7946#section-3.3">FeatureCollections</a> work best as they allow you to describe features with a set of properties.
 We can even use these properties to style our Leaflet vectors.
 Here's an example of a simple GeoJSON feature:</p>